andreiburuntia/shinatra/README.md

-Shinatra - A web server in five lines of bash
+Fork of Shinatra - A web server in five lines of bash

+I needed a script that loops until any HTTP request is received, then exit.
+This fork accomplishes this great feat.

 ## Usage: